hari-kumarakrishnan/KafkaWeatherSimulator/README.md

-# Weather Data Toolkit
+# Kafka Weather Simulator

-**A brief description of what this project does and who it's for:** This project is a comprehensive toolkit for generating, debugging, and visualizing weather data reports.
-It's designed for data analysts, meteorologists, and anyone interested in weather patterns.
+** This project simulates how to use Kafka to generate and visualize weather data reports.
+It's designed for data analysts.**

 ## Features